sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

 - The READ operation just returns the business partners from the remote OData service.

-    Here we are using the OData VDM from SAP Cloud SDK to fetch business partners from the target system.
-We can call this service `getAllBusinessPartner()` function to retrieve a list of all the business partners from the system.
-In this tutorial our destination is called `MyErpSystem` and you will learn a little later where it is set up.
+    Here you are using the OData VDM from SAP Cloud SDK to fetch business partners from the target system.
+You can call this service `getAllBusinessPartner()` function to retrieve a list of all the business partners from the system.
+In this tutorial the destination is called `MyErpSystem` and you will learn a little later where it is set up.

-    Later we transform `BusinessPartner` to `CapBusinessPartner` according to our requirements.
+    Later you will transform `BusinessPartner` to `CapBusinessPartner`.

 - The CREATE event extracts the payload from the CQN representation and saves into `businessPartner` object.

-    Here we initialize the `BusinessPartnerService` instance and then prepare the query and call the `execute` function which creates the new `businessPartner` in mock server.
+    Here you initialize the `BusinessPartnerService` instance and then prepare the query and call the `execute` function which creates the new `businessPartner`.

 [DONE]
 [ACCORDION-END]